lugawe/find/README.md

 ### 4 - Call with parameter -m n

-Prints out all files of which has last been modified less than or more than n days ago.
-With n being a positive or negative integer.
+Prints out all files of which has last been modified more than, less than or exact n days ago.
+With n being a positive integer.
+Passing value n requires one of the following formats: +n, -n, or n.

 ### 5 - Call with parameter -e command

 Executes the specified command for all found files.
-For example calling with "-exec cat" prints the content of all found files.
+For example calling with "-e cat" prints the content of all found files.